 This furnace can be used in the following non-industrial commercial applications: Schools, Office buildings, Churches, Retail stores, Nursing homes, Hotels/motels, Common or office areas.
-In all applications, the furnace must be installed per the installation instructions.
+In such applications, the furnace must be installed with the installation instructions.

-Goodman® brand GSS9 and Amana® brand ASS9 furnaces are ETL certified.
-All furnaces are built for use with Natural gas but can be converted for use with LP gas.
+Goodman® & Amana® Brand 80% furnaces are ETL certified appliances and are appropriate for use with natural or propane gas.
 (NOTE: If using propane gas, a propane conversion kit is required).